 You will enjoy your career in a supportive work environment and be given the opportunity to attend at work a monthly presentation on topics such as parenting, buying a home, reducing financial debt, estate planning, choosing assisted living, stress reduction and more.

-The college president, administrative faculty, 12-month and 9-month teaching faculty, whose services are required 40 hours a week in a combination of teaching and administrative duties, have two retirement plans from which to choose: The Virginia Retirement System (VRS) or the Optional Retirement Plan (ORP).
-Full-time classified employees are automatically enrolled into VRS.
-Full-time campus police officers are automatically enrolled into VaLORS.
-Effective July 1, 2010, new hires or rehires that have had a refund from their VRS, VaLORS or ORP account will be placed into Plan 2.
+Effective July 1, 2010, new hires or rehires that had a refund from their VRS, VaLORS, or ORP account will be placed into Plan 2.
 Effective January 1, 2013, non-vested Plan 1 members will be placed into Plan 2.
-Rehires that maintained their membership with VRS, VaLORS or ORP will be placed into Plan 1 of the following:
+Rehires that maintained their membership with VRS, VaLORS or ORP will be placed into Plan 1.
+Effective January 1, 2014, the new Hybrid plan came into effect.

 All health plans offered to participating full-time state employees and their dependents have an Employee Assistance Program (EAP) - through Anthem if COVACare or COVA HDHP and through Aetna if COVA HealthAware.
 Included are up to four sessions at no charge for such services as mental health, alcohol or drug abuse assessment, child or elder care, grief counseling and legal or financial services.
 EAP counselors are available to assist employees with problems related to alcohol, drugs, family, health, legal, financial, housing, mental health, child care, elder care, grief, spousal/child/parent abuse, workplace, career planning, and retirement.